 Ancora (4508 Freret Street)

 Ancora’s pizza is made Neapolitan-style, using wood-burning ovens and without commercial yeast.
-Ancora makes its own starter, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
+Ancora makes its own starter, and the dough takes three days to prepare from start to finish, with a crust that is unique to New Orleans.
 Drinks include seasonal Italian sodas, craft cocktails, and wines from the Campania region of southern Italy.
 Ancora is located in a renovated building next to High Hat Cafe.

 Cure (4905 Freret Street)